wuhaitaode/testgit/readme.txt

-Git is a version control system.
+Git is a distributed  version control system.
-Git is frmm software.
+Git is from software.